inancgumus/learngo/16-slices/questions/1-slices-vs-arrays.md

 3. A slice's length is dynamic, so I can create dynamic collections *CORRECT*

-## When does the length of a slice is determined?
+## Where does the length of a slice belong to?
-1. At compile-time
+1. Compile-Time
-2. In runtime *CORRECT*
+2. Runtime *CORRECT*
-3. When a program terminates
+3. Walk-Time
+4. Sleep-Time

 > **2:** A slice's length is not a part of its type.
 So its length can change at runtime.